Logius-standaarden/API-Design-Rules/Designrules v1.0.md

 The URI of an API should include the major version number only.
 This allows the exploration of multiple versions of an API in the browser.

 The version number start at 1 and is raised with 1 for every major release that breaks the backwards compatibility of the interface.
-The minor and patch version numbers are always in the response header of the message in the `major.minor.patch` format.
+The minor and patch version numbers are always in the response header of the message in the `major.minor.patch` format (see also https://semver.org/)

 The header (both request and  response) should be implemented as follows: